 The ASR engine often fails to correctly transcribe SplChars and produces the output in words.
-For example, < in the transcription output can become less than.
-Thus, we replace the substrings in the transcription output (TransOut) containing less than with <.
+For example, < in the transcription output can become "less than".
+Thus, we replace the substrings in the transcription output (TransOut) containing "less than" with <.
 Similarly, we repeat this for other SplChars in SplCharDict.
 Then, we mask out all tokens in the transcribed text that are not in KeywordDict or SplCharDict by using a placeholder variable for them.
 In our running example, the masked out transcription output (MaskOut) is SELECT x1 FROM x2 x3 x4 = x5.

-3.2 Structure Generator
+B. Structure Generator

 This component would apply the production rules of SQL grammar recursively to generate a sequence of tokens.
 This sequence of tokens is a string representing a SQL ground truth structure.
 Since the number of tokens that can be generated is potentially infinite, we restrict the number of tokens in the string to a maximum of 50.
 This leads to generation of roughly 1.6M ground truth structures.
 Our basic idea is to compare MaskOut with these set of generated ground truth structures and select the ground truth string that has minimum edit distance value.
 Thus, the knowledge of the grammar let us effectively invert the traditional approach of parsing strings to extract structure.
 We found that parsing is an overkill for our setting, since the grammar for spoken queries is more compact than the full grammar of SQL.
 Furthermore, the myriad forms of errors that can be present in the ASR output means deterministic parsing will almost always fail.
-Early on, we also tried a probabilistic CFG and probabilistic parsing [28], but it turned out to be impractical because configuring all the probabilities correctly is tricky and parsing was much slower.
+Early on, we also tried a probabilistic CFG and probabilistic parsing, but it turned out to be impractical because configuring all the probabilities correctly is tricky and parsing was slower.

-3.3 Indexer
+C. Indexer

 Clearly, comparing the transcription output with every ground truth string is infeasible as we want our system to have a real-time latency.
 Thus, we index the generated ground truth strings such that only a small subset of those can be retrieved by the Search Engine to be compared against TransOut.
 A challenge is that the number of strings to index is large.
 But we observe that there is a lot of redundancy, since many strings share prefixes.
 This observation leads us to consider a trie structure to index all strings.
 A path from root to leaf node represents a string from the ground truth structures.
 Every node in the path represents a token in the string.
 Thus, such structured trees can not only save memory but can also save computations with respect to common prefixes.
 The computations can be saved further by making the search engine more aware about the length of strings in the trie as explained in the Section 3.4.
 Hence, packing all strings into a single trie leads to a higher latency.
 Since latency is a major concern for us, we trade off memory to reduce latency by storing many tries, one per structure length.
 Thus, we have 50 disjoint tries in all.
-Storing the strings in a directed acvelic graph (DAG) can reduce memory footprint further.
-But, we observe that building and maintaining DAG is computationally more expensive.
-Hence, we trade off space to optimize for latency by storing strings in a trie data structure.

-3.4 Search Engine
+D. Search Engine

 Given a MaskOut, the search engine aims to find the closest matching structure by comparing against the ground truth strings from the index.
-This comparison is based on edit distance, a popular way to quantify similarity between two strings by counting the number of operations required to transform one string into another.
+This comparison is based on edit distance, a popular way to quantify similarity between two strings by counting the number of operations to transform one string into another.
 There are many variants of edit distance differing in the set of operations involved.
-For example, Levenshtein distance [20] allows for insertion, deletion and substitution.
-We use a weighted longest common subsequence edit distance [29] operating at the token level, which allows only insertion and deletion operations.
+We use a weighted longest common subsequence edit distance [11], which allows only insertion and deletion operations at the token level.